Road to Hana

 Q: Is the drive to Hana (and beyond) safe?

 A: It's very safe for drivers who can keep their eyes on the road; trust us, they'll be tempted to look around.
-The highway is fully paved and even though it has many curves and one-lane bridges, the drive is very safe.
+The highway is fully paved, and even though it has many curves and one-lane bridges, driving is very safe.
 For more information about driving the highway, check out our Driving Tips for the Hana Highway.

 Q: How many waterfalls are there on the drive?

 A: That depends, but there are a lot of them.
-It depends because if it's rained recently then waterfalls burst forth from almost every curve on the highway.
+It depends because if it rained recently, waterfalls would burst forth from almost every curve on the highway.
 But if it has been dry, some falls may dry up and not be flowing.
-EMI, a company that diverts stream water for the hungry cane fields in central Maui, also can cause certain falls to cease flowing - again, usually when it's dry.
-In our opinion, the best waterfalls are actually beyond Hana town, with Wailua Falls being the crown jewel.
-If you're up for a little hiking, however, you can even get a good view of 400 ft.
+EMI, a company that diverts stream water for the hungry cane fields in central Maui, can also cause certain falls to cease flowing - again, usually when it's dry.
+We believe the best waterfalls are beyond Hana town, with Wailua Falls being the crown jewel.
+If you're up for a little hiking, you can get a good view of 400 ft.
 Waimoku Falls at the end of the Pipiwai Trail.
 The latter is located inside Haleakala National Park at the Oheo Gulch (also known as the Seven Sacred Pools).
 For more information on all the major falls along the drive, see our Road to Hana Waterfalls entry.

 Q: eBook/Guidebook, CD, GPS unit, or smartphone app - who should I trust to guide me?

-A: Not to toot our own horn- well OK, maybe a little bit- but we have written an exclusive Hana Highway - Mile by Mile Guidebook that details the drive's major attractions, and we think it's a great resource to visitors.
+A: Not to toot our own horn- well, OK, maybe a little bit- but we have written an exclusive Hana Highway - Mile by Mile Guidebook that details the drive's major attractions, and we think it's a great resource for visitors.
 We started writing the book years ago, and after dozens of adventures along the highway, I think it's fair to say we've done our homework and research.
-We've guided thousands of visitors along the drive, and we've had an incredible amount of positive feedback from our recommendations and rating system in the book.
-Alternatively, if you're looking for an audio CD, then we feel the R2H CD is the best buy, as of this writing.
-We wouldn't advise visitors to use any smartphone apps requiring a cellular signal for the drive, as a cell phone signal is hard to come by on the trip.
-Additionally, some GPS tours can be problematic in our opinion, so we're not especially a fan of those either - sorry GPS folks, just being honest.
+We've guided thousands of visitors along the drive and had an incredible amount of positive feedback from our recommendations and rating system in the book.
+Alternatively, if you're looking for an audio CD, we feel the R2H CD is the best buy as of this writing.
+We've tried a few GPS-based apps and love what Shaka Guide has put together.
+The best thing about them is the storytelling they do while you are listening.

 A: Unless you don't like scenic drives with beautiful sights, waterfalls, and lush green surroundings - yes, the drive is worth it.
 Still, some people don't care much for the drive, and that prompted us to write an article about that topic: Is the Hana Highway Really Worth it?
 If you have any reservations about the drive, that article should clear up several essential factors for you and help you decide if the drive is right for you and your family.